-For example, our Website is hosted in the US by our parent company Centene US and your personal data may be transferred to the US as part of the operation of the Website.
+For example, our Website is hosted in the US by our parent company Centene Corporation and your personal data may be transferred to the US as part of the operation of the Website.

 We take steps to ensure that, when we transfer your personal data outside the EEA, we have adequate safeguards in place in line with applicable data protection laws.
 For more information about this protection, please contact us at email@example.com.